kylebarron/stata_kernel/docs/src/using_stata_kernel/configuration.md

 ### `stata_path`

 A string; the path on your file system to your Stata executable.
 Usually this can be found automatically during the [install step](../getting_started.md#package-install), but sometimes may need to be set manually.
+This cannot be changed while using `%set`, and must be edited in the configuration file before starting Jupyter.

 ### `cache_directory`